 Other Types of Careless Driving Leading to Fatal Accidents

-- Not paying attention to the road whilst programming a GPS system.
+- Not paying attention to the road whilst programming a GPS.

-- Driving a vehicle which you know has a serious fault that could cause an accident.
+- Driving a vehicle that you know has a serious fault that could cause an accident.

-- Driving without prescription glasses or contact lenses, leading to vastly reduced vision capabilities.
+- Someone driving without prescription glasses or contact lenses, leading to vastly reduced vision capabilities.